imsachinkumar/BridgeLabz-Training/README.md

 - Identifies and returns high-performance vessels based on the highest average speed.
 - Demonstrates practical use of collections, object-oriented design, and real-world data processing.

+#### 🔹📅 09-Feb-2026 (Monday)

+- Studied the fundamentals of DBMS and JDBC including database concepts, SQL operations, and connectivity in Java.
+- Developed a Health Clinic Management System using JDBC and DBMS concepts.
+- Implemented Patient, Doctor, Appointment, Visit, and Billing modules with full CRUD operations.
+- Applied advanced SQL features including JOINs, Transactions (COMMIT/ROLLBACK), Aggregate Functions, Subqueries, and Batch Processing.

+#### 🔹📅 10-Feb-2026 (Tuesday)

+-   MOCK Assignment

+#### 🔹📅 11-Feb-2026 (Wednesday)

+- Implemented unit test cases using NUnit for the Bank Account Program class.
+- Tested both Deposit and Withdraw methods for valid and invalid scenarios.
+- Verified balance updates using Assert.AreEqual and validated exception handling for negative deposits and insufficient funds.
+- Ensured each test method contains only one Assert as per the requirement.

 ## 🛠️ Technologies Used